axelmuhr/NIU_gen2_dashboard_fw/README.md

 # NIU 2nd generation dashboard firmware
-This is the Disassembly of the 2nd generation dashboard firmware from a NIU N1s electric scooter (Model 2018+) A label on the back of the case says "N1SPv20" and the firmware seems to be revision _NSHDBV04_
+This is the Disassembly of the 2nd generation dashboard firmware from a NIU N1s aka NQi electric scooter (starting with model year 2018+)
+A label on the back of the case says "N1SPv20" and the firmware seems to be revision _NSHDBV04_

 # Hardware